Common myna: Taxonomy

 In 1760, the French zoologist Mathurin Jacques Brisson included a description of the common myna in his Ornithologie, based on a specimen that he mistakenly believed had been collected in the Philippines.
 He used the French name Le merle des Philippines and the Latin Merula Philippensis.
-Although Brisson coined Latin names, they do not conform to the binominal system and are not recognised by the International Commission on Zoological Nomenclature.
+Although Brisson coined Latin names, they do not conform to the binomial system and are not recognised by the International Commission on Zoological Nomenclature.

 When the Swedish naturalist, Carl Linnaeus, updated his Systema Naturae in 1766, for the 12th edition, he added 240 species that had been previously described by Brisson.
 One of them was the common myna.
-Linnaeus included a brief description, coined the binominal name Paradisea tristis and cited Brisson's work.
+Linnaeus included a brief description, coined the binomial name Paradisea tristis and cited Brisson's work.
 The type location was subsequently corrected to Pondicherry in southern India.
 The specific name tristis is Latin for "sad" or "gloomy".
-This species is now placed in the genus Acridotheres that was introduced by the French ornithologist Louis Jean Pierre Vieillot in 1816.
+This species is now placed in the genus Acridotheres that was introduced by the French ornithologist Louis Pierre Vieillot in 1816.
 The generic name Acridotheres is from the Greek ακριδος (akridos), meaning locust, and θηρας (theras), meaning hunter.